- Grant Total: $12,900,000

 The agency used policy areas measured by the Girls’ Primary Education Completion indicator on MCC country scorecards as guidelines in defining the goals of the program, which ended on September 30, 2008.

 Girls’ Education Promotion Project

-- Through the construction of new schools in provinces that lack sufficient schools, more girls will be able to attend primary school.
-The program aims to enroll 1,650 new female students within the first year.
+- Construction of new schools in provinces that lack sufficient schools, with the goal of enrolling 1,650 new female students within the first year.

-- Through the construction of day care centers in these schools, school-age girls will be relieved of the responsibility for caring for younger children and will thus be able to attend school.
+- Construction of day care centers in these schools to relieve girls of the responsibility of caring for younger children

-- By providing take-home dry rations to girls who maintain a 90% school attendance rate, this program provides an incentive for parents to keep their girls in school.
+- Providing take-home rations to girls maintaining 90% school attendance rate, giving parents an incentive to keep girls in school.

-- By constructing separate girls’ and boys’ bathrooms in the schools, institutionalizing female mentoring programs, conducting social awareness campaigns and offering financial merit rewards to the best female teachers in the targeted region, this program will encourage girls to attend schools, mitigate factors that presently deter girls’ school attendance, and provide needed reassurance to parents that their daughters will be best-served attending school.
+- Constructing separate girls’ and boys’ bathrooms, providing female mentoring programs, conducting social awareness campaigns and offering financial merit rewards to the best female teachers in the targeted region,

-- The evaluation component of the program will enable the GOBF to determine which activities of the program are most effective in increasing girls’ enrollment and attendance in school so they may consider expanding those activities to other parts of the country.
+The evaluation component of the program enabled the government to determine which activities were most effective in increasing girls’ enrollment and attendance in school.
+The effective activities could be expanded to schools in other parts of the country.